Patients ask: Is my MRI accurate?

-Researchers say going to ACL surgery?
+What do researchers say going to ACL surgery?
 Let a doctor examine your knee NOT the MRI

 We usually advise new patients that we do not require an MRI before his/her visit as when they do come in we will do a physical examination and talk to them about their pain challenges.
-Asking the patient questions about their pain has always been a main component of our initial consultation.
+Asking the patient questions about their pain has always been a primary component of our initial consultation.
 Now it is considered a sound scientific device in recent research comparing taking a patient history to MRI accuracy.

-Doctors in Korea writing in BioMed Central musculoskeletal disorders examined whether MRI findings are of value in predicting the degree of knee joint laxity as measured using two typical physical examinations, i.e., the Lachman (physical manipulation to test the laxity of the ACL) and pivot shift tests (physical manipulation to test the ACL and PCL Posterior Cruciate Ligament).
+Doctors in Korea writing in BioMed Central Musculoskeletal Disorders examined whether MRI findings are of value in predicting the degree of knee joint laxity as measured using two typical physical examinations, i.e., the Lachman (physical manipulation to test the laxity of the ACL) and pivot shift tests (physical manipulation to test the ACL and PCL Posterior Cruciate Ligament).

-- The concluded that their analysis of the associations between MRI findings and the grade on physical examinations in patients with symptomatic ACL injury suggests that MRI has limited value for predicting the grade of laxity.
+- They concluded that their analysis of the associations between MRI findings and the grade on physical examinations in patients with symptomatic ACL injury suggests that MRI has limited value for predicting the grade of laxity.
 7

 False positives sending the British sailors to surgery